chaddjohnson/greatupsells/README.md

 ### Speed Improvement

-Loading the Shopify Admin app over ngrok can be slow.
+Loading the Shopify Admin app over ngrok can be slow and can use a lot of bandwidth as traffic is funneled over ngrok.
 To speed this up, we can bypass ngrok using a local nginx server as follows:

 1. Set up nginx locally.
 2. Create server configurations for each subdomain; for example: